– Part II –

 “And?”
 Gwen pressed.

-“Your John Doe is male, of Arab descent, and was roughly thirty years of age at his time of death,” Nafal continued.
+“Your John Doe is male, of Arab descent, and was roughly thirty years of age at his time of death,” Nafal stated.
+“His skin was completely riddled with scar tissue.
+Large lesions that probably resulted from some infection, and had later healed.”

 Harvey scratched his scalp.